M-Karthiga/M-Karthiga/README.md

-# Hi there, I'm M-Karthiga! 👋
+# Hello, I'm Karthiga! 👋

 I'm an engineering design student at IIT Madras with a focus on **robotics, control systems, and machine learning**.
 I build things that sit at the intersection of hardware and AI.
 Below is a curated directory of my major projects, hardware systems, and software repositories.